QZT ELECTRONIC | VocalSkull Alien 5 Our Pick

 I have to say that I was amazed by its sound quality, loud and clear, perhaps the best sound quality bone conduction glasses I ever tried, because of the big bone conduction speakers they applied in their glasses.

-Rumors has it that the bone conduction vibrator MusicLens uses were specially designed and customized by Sogen.
+It is believed that the bone conduction vibrator MusicLens uses were specially designed and customized by Sogen.

 OptiShokz, the industry expert AfterShokz’s sister company, has just released their first bone conduction sunglasses on Indiegogo.